 Since inception, we have incurred significant operating losses.
-Our net losses were \$51.0 million and \$49.3 million for the years ended December 31, 2019 and 2018, respectively.
-As of December 31, 2019, we had an accumulated deficit of \$157.8 million.
+Our net losses were \$86.5 million and \$51.0 million for the years ended December 31, 2020 and 2019, respectively.
+As of December 31, 2020, we had an accumulated deficit of \$244.3 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 In addition, we anticipate that our expenses will increase in connection with our ongoing activities, as we:

-- continue development activities for SRK-015, our first product candidate, including the conduct of our TOPAZ Phase 2 clinical trial; - continue research and development activities for SRK-181, including the conduct of our Phase 1 clinical trial; - continue research and development activities to support our collaboration with Gilead; - continue research and development activities to allow us to nominate a product candidate that targets RGMc to pursue in iron-restricted anemias; - continue to discover, validate and develop additional product candidates through the use of our proprietary platform; - maintain, expand and protect our intellectual property portfolio; - hire additional research, development and business personnel; and - continue to build the infrastructure to support our operations as a public company.
+- continue development activities for apitegromab, including the completion of our TOPAZ Phase 2 clinical trial and the planning, for our Phase 3 clinical trial program and associated drug supply; - continue research and development activities for SRK-181, including the conduct of our DRAGON Phase 1 clinical trial: - continue research and development activities to support our collaboration with Gilead; - continue to discover, validate and develop additional product candidates through the use of our proprietary platform; - maintain, expand and protect our intellectual property portfolio; - hire additional research, development and business personnel; and - continue to build the infrastructure to support our operations as a public company.

 To date, we have not generated any revenue from product sales and do not expect to generate any revenue from the sale of products in the near future.
-If we successfully complete clinical development and obtain regulatory approval for SRK-015, SRK-181 or any of our future product candidates, we may generate revenue in the future from product sales.
-In addition, if we obtain regulatory approval for SRK-015, SRK-181 or any of our future product candidates, we expect to incur significant expenses related to developing our commercialization capability to support product sales, marketing and distribution activities.
+If we successfully complete clinical development and obtain regulatory approval for apitegromab, SRK-181 or any of our future product candidates, we may generate revenue in the future from product sales.
+In addition, if we obtain regulatory approval for apitegromab, SRK-181 or any of our future product candidates, we expect to incur significant expenses related to developing our commercialization capability to support product sales, marketing and distribution activities.